Car Insurance Billing and Payment: How It Works and Your Options

 $15/month $180/year

-On top of flat fees, some insurers use premium financing, which functions like a loan with an implied interest rate — sometimes equivalent to 15–20% APR.
-For example, on an $1,800 annual premium, you could pay $50–$200 more per year simply by choosing installments.
-Learn more about premium financing costs before committing to a monthly plan.
+On top of flat fees, some insurers use premium financing, which functions like a loan with an implied interest rate.
+On a $2,000 annual premium, you could easily pay $100–$300 more per year simply by choosing installments.
+Learn more about premium financing costs before committing to a monthly plan, and compare annual vs. monthly payment options to see how the numbers shake out for your specific premium.

 How Billing Cycles and Due Dates Work